Danger by My Side: Production

 The film was made at Shepperton Studios, England, and on location.

 Critical reception

 The Monthly Film Bulletin wrote: "A distinctly tame and routine crime thriller, spiced with a touch of almost ludicrous striptease.
 Largely static, the story unwinds with little tension, and even the final moments are unexciting, despite smooth enough treatment and an adequate cast."

 The Radio Times Guide to Films gave the film 1/5 stars, writing: "The road to justice leads to a Soho nightclub in this tawdry British B-movie.
 The hit-and-run murder, the sleazy club scenes, the heist and the motor-launch finale are all executed with the minimum of imagination as Maureen Connell puts her personal safety on the line while helping the police catch her detective-brother's killers.
 Charles Saunders's poor pacing leaves the cast high and dry."

 Chibnall and McFarlane in The British 'B' Film wrote the film contained: "embarrassing cliched dialogue and unconvincing characterisations."

+The term "flat white" for a coffee drink is used in the film.
+The term is generally thought to have been introduced in Australia or New Zealand in the 1980s; the Oxford English Dictionary cites its first known use as being in England in 1971.